mmu-webdesign/Level4-web-term-1/HTML/html01/12-paths.md

 Find details on our <a href="contacts.html">contacts page</a>.</p>
 ```

 - **Moving down into subdirectories**: If you wanted to include a hyperlink inside `index.html` (the top level `index.html`) pointing to `projects/index.html`, you would need to go down into the projects directory before indicating the file you want to link to.
-This is done by specifying the directory's name, then a forward slash, then the name of the file. so the URL you would use is `projects/index.html`:
+This is done by specifying the directory's name, then a forward slash, then the name of the file.
+So the URL you would use is `projects/index.html`:

 ```
 <p>Visit my <a href="projects/index.html">project homepage</a>.</p>